Eisenwave/cxx26-bit-permutations/README.md

 [Pxxxx: Bit Permutations](https://eisenwave.github.io/cpp-proposals/bit-permutations.html)
 (new proposal, not yet published).

-This project provides a single-header reference implementation for the functions
+This project provides a single-header reference implementation of the functions

 - `reverse_bits`
 - `next_bit_permutation`